April 14, 2017

-April 2012--Electric vehicle drivers in the Pacific Northwest can now feel free to travel the open road in Oregon.
-Stakeholders from the Columbia-Willamette Clean Cities Coalition recently completed the installation of 10 electric vehicle (EV) charging stations along more than 200 miles of Interstate 5.
+Electric vehicle drivers in the Pacific Northwest can feel free to travel the open road in Oregon.
+In 2012, stakeholders from the Columbia-Willamette Clean Cities Coalition completed the installation of 10 electric vehicle (EV) charging stations along more than 200 miles of Interstate 5.
 Each of the 10 locations offers DC fast charging and Level 2 charging, making the stations usable by all plug-in electric vehicles.
 By 2014, through grants awarded by U.S. Department of Energy and the U.S. Department of Transportation, the Oregon Department of Transportation (ODOT) installed another 34 stations in the state, covering more than 1,400 miles of highway along Interstate 5, Interstate 84, US 101, and other major travel corridors.

 "Washington State is a key partner of ours.
 Our equipment is from the same manufacturer, we built the logo together, and it's all going to look uniform to the driver," Wallace said.

-Critical to the project's success was finding appropriate sites and taking the time to identify enthusiastic property owners.
+Also critical to the project's success was finding appropriate sites and taking the time to identify enthusiastic property owners.
 Requirements for the sites included the ability to be open at least 17 hours per day, proximity to electrical power lines, sufficient parking space, and restroom availability.
-The site hosts represent a wide variety of property owners, including cities, state agencies, gas station owners, a lodging business, restaurants, and state parks.
+The site hosts represent a wide variety of property owners, including cities, state agencies, gas station owners, lodging businesses, restaurants, and state parks.

 "Getting all the host-site agreements in place has taken some time, partly because of the diversity of needs among the property owners," said Ashley Horvat, project manager for the Oregon Department of Transportation.
 "But it's been great working with all of them-they're very excited."